✨ NewRetirement is now Boldin, your financial confidence platform

-The bad news?
-A survey by Fidelity Investments found that disagreements on retirement goals are common.
+In too many relationships the planning (especially the financial planning) is the responsibility of only one half of the pair.
+And, a survey by Fidelity Investments found that disagreements on retirement goals are common.
 About 50% of couples report being misaligned about when to retire and how much savings are needed.
 Couples also often disagree about investment risk and how much spending is prudent.

 The good news?
 While there is an awful lot to discuss and conversations about money can be extremely difficult subjects, couples who communicate well are more likely to:

-Many people don’t discuss or even think about their long-term goals and aspirations, let alone what their spouse might want to do.
+Many people don’t discuss or even think about their own long-term goals and aspirations, let alone what their spouse might want to do.

 “Research shows that marital stress increases during the initial two years of retirement, especially when the husband retires first.
 Jobs, like kids, can be buffers in a relationship.
 Once the structure of work is gone, unresolved issues rise to the surface,” said Stephanie Coontz, a social historian, to AARP.